 5. Domain Authority

-Domain authority is an important SEO KPI that can be used to gauge the strength of your site’s backlink profile.
+Domain authority is an important SEO KPI that you can use to gauge the strength of your affiliate marketing site’s backlink profile.
 The backlink profile is the number and quality of the links pointing to your site from other websites.

-However, it is important to know that your domain authority is not just affiliated with backlinks you buy but can also be based on your website’s age, traffic, and trustworthiness.
+However, it is essential to know that your domain authority is not just affiliated with the backlinks you buy but can also be based on your website’s age, traffic, and trustworthiness.

 6. Bounce Rate

 Bounce rate is the number of visitors or clients who leave your website after viewing one page or leave without interacting with it.
 For example, if a potential client clicks on your site and only views 1 page, it will boost your bounce rate and decrease your visibility.
-However, if they view more than the first page, it will decrease the bounce rate – a low bounce rate means customers are engaging with your content for longer, hence boosting your visibility.
+However, if they view more than the first page, it will reduce the bounce rate – a low bounce rate means customers are engaging with your affiliate marketing content for longer, boosting your visibility.

-Depending on what your page is about, the average bounce rate can range between 20% and 80%.
+Depending on your page’s topic, the average bounce rate can range between 20% and 80%.
 Any percentage above 80% shows that you need to optimize landing pages, create high-quality content, and improve your site’s page speeds to retain users for a longer time and reduce the bounce rate.

 7. Conversion Rates For Sales and Leads

-Conversion rates refer to the number of new leads you have obtained on your site compared to the site visitors.
-This metric helps by showing the number of visitors that are converted to customers or leads on your site.
-The higher the number of visitors that complete a goal (e.g buy something, fill in a form, contact you), the more profit you are likely to make in the long-term.
+Conversion rates refer to the number of new leads you have obtained on your site compared to the number of visitors.
+This metric helps by showing the number of visitors converted to customers or leads on your affiliate marketing site.
+The higher the number of visitors who complete a goal (e.g., buy something, fill in a form, contact you), the more profit you are likely to make in the long term.

-Nevertheless, not every visitor will convert, so you can not expect to have conversion rates of 100%.
-It will help if you know the average conversion rate of your site to measure how your site’s landing pages and content are performing.
+Nevertheless, not every visitor will convert, so you can not expect to have a 100% conversion rate.
+Knowing your site’s average conversion rate will help you measure how your site’s landing pages and content are performing.

 You can easily calculate your site’s conversion rate percentage by dividing the number of conversions by the number of visitors.
 The best way to measure and track your site’s conversion rate is by using Google Analytics.